17 Best Things To Do In Colonia Del Sacramento, Uruguay

 Guided day trips to Colonia del Sacramento

-If you are short on time, the best way to make the most of Colonia del Sacramento is on a guided day trip.
-There are regular ones departing from either Montevideo or from Buenos Aires.
+If you are short on time, the best way to visit Colonia del Sacramento is on a guided day trip.
+Regular ones depart from Montevideo or Buenos Aires.

 Colonia del Sacramento